adityaalifn/indonesia-image-caption/README.md

-# Amazing Image Captioning
+# Amazing Bahasa Indonesia Image Captioning

 ## Citation
-This repository is implementation of this [paper](https://drive.google.com/open?id=1lPG-QwgRd5AwExVFCAHXzYXx9raLNqFs)
+This repository is implementation of this [paper](https://ieeexplore.ieee.org/document/8835370)

 Please cite using this bib
 ```